anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Regular Expression Test
 ----------------------------

 Indicates whether the regular expression specified in the Regex constructor finds a match in a specified input string.
-We would recommend you to use Regex Hero to test your expressions.
+We would recommend you to use `Regex Hero tool <http://regexhero.net/>`_ to test your expressions.
 It supports the same syntax as actions.

 .. rubric:: Output Parameters